wp-plugins/easy-testimonials/readme.txt

     Possible values for show_rating are `show_rating=before`, for the rating to appear before the testimonial content, `show_rating=after`, for the rating to appear after the testimonial content, and `show_rating=stars`, to show the rating in stars format.

 -   To paginate the list of Testimonials, use the following shortcode: [testimonials paginate='1' testimonials_per_page='5']

+### Output a Grid of Testimonials

+-	To output a grid of all the Testimonials, place the following shortcode in the desired area of the Page or Post Content:
+	[testimonials_grid]
+-	To output a grid of the 5 most recent Testimonials, use the following shortcode:
+	[testimonials_grid count='5' order='DESC' orderby='date']

+	Acceptable attributes for `order` are `ASC` and `DESC`.
+	Acceptable attributes for `orderby` are `none`,`ID`,`author`,`title`,`name`,`date`,`modified`,`parent`, and `rand`

+-	To display the title above the grid of Testimonials and use excerpts (short versions of the Testimonial), use the following shortcode:
+	[testimonials_grid show_title='1' use_excerpt='1']

+-	To output Testimonials from a specific Category, with images, use the following shortcode:
+	[testimonials_grid category='the_category_slug' show_thumbs='1']

+-	To display the rating along with the testimonials, use the following shortcode:
+	[testimonials_grid show_rating='stars']

+	Possible values for show_rating are `show_rating=before`, for the rating to appear before the testimonial content, `show_rating=after`, for the rating to appear after the testimonial content, and `show_rating=stars`, to show the rating in stars format.

+-	To paginate the grid of Testimonials, use the following shortcode:
+	[testimonials_grid paginate='1' testimonials_per_page='5']

+-	To ouput a grid of 4 specific testimonials by ID, use the following shortcode (update the values for ID to match the IDs of the desired testimonials.):
+	[testimonials_grid ids=5,7,3,4]

+-	To output a grid of Testimonials with 3 columns, spaced 3% apart, and each cell of the grid 25% wide, use the following shortcode:
+	[testimonials_grid cols='3' grid_spacing="3%" cell_width="25%"]

+-	To output a grid of Testimonials with 3 columns, spaced 3% apart, and each cell of the grid with the same height as others in it's row:
+	[testimonials_grid cols='3' grid_spacing="3%" equal_height_rows="true"]

 ### Output a Random Testimonial in the Sidebar